-Following a temporary rise, the consumer price index was likely to decline gradually and was expected to return to close to the 3 percent inflation target in the second half of the forecast horizon.
-In the Monetary Council's assessment, risks to inflation had become symmetric again.
+Following a temporary rise, the consumer price index was expected to return to the tolerance band by the end of the first quarter of 2020, and then to stabilise at the 3 percent inflation target in the second half of the forecast horizon.
+In the Monetary Council's assessment, risks to inflation were symmetric.
 In the coming years, Hungary's GDP growth was likely to be slightly higher than earlier projected, while the outlook for growth in the euro area was likely to be persistently muted.
 Consistent with this, the external monetary policy environment was expected to remain persistently loose; however, forward guidance of the world's leading central banks did not indicate further loosening measures.

 The Monetary Council would assess the effects of these factors on the maintenance of price stability over the 5-8 quarter horizon of monetary policy.
 In its monetary policy decisions, the Monetary Council applied a cautious approach, relying mainly on the incoming data and the projections in the quarterly published Inflation Report.
-Future developments in the outlook for inflation would be a decisive factor in the necessity of further measures.
+The necessity of further measures would be determined by the persistent change in the outlook for inflation, which would be monitored closely by the Monetary Council.